 Organics such as food and yard waste are one of the largest waste streams entering the Dane County landfill, at over one-third of all incoming materials.
-In order to recycle these resources Waste & Renewables has launched a new program for food and yard waste to be composted in partnership with Purple Cow Organics.
+To recycle these resources, Dane County Waste + Renewables has partnered with Purple Cow Organics to compost organic materials diverted from the landfill.
 County staff work with businesses, haulers, municipalities, and residents to coordinate collection services and drop off materials at Purple Cow’s facilities.
-To start diverting your organic waste from the landfill, find out more below!

-You can now drop off your food scraps for FREE at the Dane County landfill.
+Drop off your food scraps for FREE at the Dane County landfill!
 Residents may use the Clean Sweep facility entrance at 7020 Maahic Way to avoid large hauler traffic.

-Please view the Accepted Item List below before you start collecting your scraps.
-See the Resident Registration Form to the left to sign up and receive the combination lock code.
+Please view the Accepted Food Scrap Item list below before you start collecting your scraps, find the Resident Registration Form below to sign up and receive the combination lock code.

-If you represent a business or community group within Dane County that is interested in diverting their food scraps from the landfill, please fill out the “Commercial Inquiry Form” linked below.
+If your business is interested in diverting their food scraps from the landfill, please fill out the form linked below.
 W&R staff will be in touch within two business days after submission, to connect you with program service resources.
-For immediate questions please contact the program coordinator at: Gobster.Delaney@DaneCounty.Gov.
+Contact the program coordinator with questions at: Gobster.Delaney@DaneCounty.Gov

 Accepted items: